jonaspleyer/TOV-LE/README.md

 Aspect		|Solver		|Description
 --------------------|---------------|---------------------------------------
-LE-Exponents        |Solver 		|Plots the value of xi_0 (theta(xi_0)=0) for the LE equation for different exponents n LE-SingleSolve      |Solver         |Plots LE results (for multiple exponents) TOV-LE-Combi        |Solver         |Plots TOV and LE results TOV-Exponents-Logp  |SolverLogp     |Same as LE-Exponents but also for TOV results with q=log(p) substitution TOV-Exponents-LESubs|SolverLESubs   |Same as LE-Exponents but also for TOV results with same substitution as LE equation TOV-SingleSolve     |Solver         |Plots TOV results TOV-SingleSolve-Logp|SolverLogp     |Plots TOV results for q=log(p) solving method TOV-Terms           |Solver         |Plots TOV results for different amounts of terms present
+LE-Exponents                |Solver 		|Plots the value of xi_0 (theta(xi_0)=0) for the LE equation for different exponents n LE-SingleSolve              |Solver         |Plots LE results (for multiple exponents) TOV-LE-Combi                |Solver         |Plots TOV and LE results TOV-Exponents-Logp          |SolverLogp     |Same as LE-Exponents but also for TOV results with q=log(p) substitution TOV-Exponents-LESubs|SolverLESubs   |Same as LE-Exponents but also for TOV results with same substitution as LE equation TOV-SingleSolve             |Solver         |Plots TOV results TOV-LE-SingleSolve-LESubs   |SolverLESubs   |Plots TOV and LE Results with theta substitution TOV-LE-SingleSolve-Logp        |SolverLogp     |Plots TOV results for q=log(p) solving method TOV-Terms                   |Solver         |Plots TOV results for different amounts of terms present

 ### Solvers
 Contains differnt ways to solving the LE and TOV equations